What Is a Good SAT Score?

 • A strong SAT score can raise your chances of getting into a particular college.

-• While there's no standard for a "good" SAT score, it's best to aim for at least 1200.
+• While there's no standard for a “good” SAT score, it's best to aim for a score of at least 1200.

-• More importantly, aim for an SAT score that's within or higher than your school's middle 50%.
+• More importantly, aim for an SAT score that's within or higher than the middle 50% of scores achieved by admitted students to our school.

-For many students, getting into college is about more than just good grades and a compelling personal statement — it's about strong test scores.
+For many students, getting into college requires more than just good grades and a compelling personal statement — it also helps to have strong test scores.

-Like the ACT, the SAT is a popular college entrance exam in the U.S. While there's no score you need to pass the test, a higher SAT score can increase your chances of getting into college.
+Like the ACT, the SAT is a popular college entrance exam in the U.S. While there's no score you need to achieve in order to pass the test, a higher SAT score can increase your chances of getting into college.

 What Is a Good SAT Score Overall?